 There's a better way

-On Monday, World Health Organization head Tedros Adhanom Ghebreyesus called the idea of a society attempting to protect itself by herd immunity not just unscientific but also unacceptable.
+Monday, World Health Organization head Tedros Adhanom Ghebreyesus called the idea of a society attempting to protect itself by herd immunity not just unscientific but also unacceptable.

 "It’s not a choice between letting the virus run free and shutting down our societies," he said.

-Herd immunity, Ghebreyesus said, is only possible through vaccination, which safely protects a large enough portion of the population to keep the virus from spreading.
+Herd immunity, Ghebreyesus said, is possible only through vaccination, which safely protects a large enough portion of the population to keep the virus from spreading.
 Letting the virus circulate unchecked would mean unnecessary infections, suffering and death.

 Stopping COVID-19 doesn’t require countries to shut down but to apply simple and inexpensive public health tools, he said.